-The USM Strategic Plan 2010-2020 is the System's response to the education, economic, and leadership challenges we face.
-It begins with a statement of the principles that drove the planning process and which serve as the framework by which the other elements of the plan-mission, vision, values, goals, themes and activities-were developed, reviewed, revised, and approved.
+"Powering Maryland Forward" is the system's response to the education, economic, and leadership challenges we face.
+It begins with a statement of the principles that drove the planning process and which serve as the framework by which the other elements of the plan-mission, vision, values, goals, themes, and activities-were developed, reviewed, revised, and approved.
 The heart of the plan, however, remains the overarching goals, themes, and strategies.

-It is through them that the System lays out not only its vision for what Maryland can and should become over the next decade, but also how the USM as the state's public system of higher education will help get it there.
+It is through them that the system lays out not only its vision for what Maryland can and should become over the next decade, but also how the USM as the state's public system of higher education will help get it there.

-With the above said, the USM's plan for Maryland, especially with regard to economic growth and job creation, will require a substantial and sustainable increase in state funding for higher education.
-A good starting point for the necessary revenues would be both the Higher Education Investment Fund (HEIF) and the Video Lottery Terminals Program (Slots).
-Created in 2008, HEIF was a landmark legislative achievement of the Governor and the General Assembly.
+The USM's plan for Maryland, especially with regard to economic growth and job creation, will require a substantial and sustainable increase in state funding for higher education.
+A good starting point for the necessary revenues would be both the Higher Education Investment Fund (HEIF) and the Video Lottery Terminals Program.
+Created in 2008, the HEIF was a landmark legislative achievement of Governor Martin O'Malley and the General Assembly.
 The HEIF was designed to fund strategic investments in higher education, essentially to build the capacity of the USM's institutions to meet the educational requirements of the 21st century.
 Current HEIF revenues should be used for their intended purpose as the economy recovers from the devastating recession.

-The voter referendum in support of the Video Lottery Terminal program (VLT or "slots") offers an additional, emerging source of state revenue that was also intended, in part, to support higher education.
+The voter referendum in support of the Video Lottery Terminal Program (VLT or "slots") offers an additional, emerging source of state revenue that was also intended, in part, to support higher education.
 Slots revenue will be essential to accomplishing the economic development and job creation imperatives for Maryland outlined in this plan.
 It is the USM's hope that as the economy recovers, some additional general fund revenues would be directed toward the initiatives called for in the plan, with the goal of building Maryland's economic engine.
-In addition, it will be important for the

-USM to redouble its efforts under its Effectiveness and Efficiency initiative (E&E) to maximize potential cost savings, to substantially increase fund raising efforts in support of academic initiatives, and to maintain its credit rating to help support facilities expansion necessary to achieve the strategic plan's goals.
+In addition, it will be important for the USM to redouble its efforts under its Effectiveness and Efficiency Initiative (E&E) to maximize potential cost savings, to substantially increase fundraising efforts in support of academic initiatives, and to maintain its credit rating to help support facilities expansion necessary to achieve the strategic plan's goals.